auth-global/self-documenting-cryptography/README.md

 However, cryptoacoustics need not rely a notion of "unobfuscatable" that is as stringent as found in Barak et al. Cracking a password hash is a rather costly endeavor that is particularly sensitive to inefficiency.

 If a hypothetical tag obscuration attack imposes a 100x overhead on the overall password cracking process, it will probably never be used in practice.
 A weak-ish password that costs $100 to crack would then cost $10,000 to crack.
-That provides an $9900 incentive to either reveal the target to the cracker or insource the attack.
+That provides an $9900 incentive to either reveal the target to the cracker or bring the attack in-house.

 At 10x overhead, you might start to see a few oddball cases where people are willing to employ tag obfuscation techniques, but I would expect such an approach to remain rather niche.
 In this scenario, I believe that a cryptoacoustic construction would likely remain reasonably effective at spreading a message, even if that particular construction would not appear to be cryptoacoustically viable going forward.